 Olivia BlondheimYouth Council Member

-Olivia’s goal is to use her research to help engage local communities to better protect their water resources.
-Locally, she has worked with the New Jersey Audubon Society and the Whippany River Watershed Action Committee to organize stream clean-ups and to monitor the health of wood turtle populations.
-Olivia is also a certified AAUS Scientific Diver and has logged over 40 lifetime dives.
+As an American Academy of Underwater Sciences (AAUS) Scientific Diver who has logged over 40 lifetime dives, she hopes that her research will engage local communities to better protect their water resources.
+She has previously worked with the New Jersey Audubon Society and the Whippany River Watershed Action Committee to organize stream clean-ups and to monitor the health of wood turtle populations.
 In her free time, Olivia enjoys traveling and spending time with her family.
-She will be pursuing a PhD in the marine sciences and hopes her research will bring a greater awareness to the important roles that jellies play within our ocean.
+She hopes her research will bring a greater awareness to the important roles that jellies play within our changing oceans.